wp-plugins/speed-booster-pack/readme.txt

 = Main Plugin Features =

-* **Eliminates external render-blocking javascript and css** in above-the-fold content to speed up your site.
+* **Eliminates external render-blocking javascript and css** in above-the-fold content.
-* **Moves scripts to the footer** to improve page loading speed and eliminate external render-blocking javascript.
+* **Moves scripts to the footer** to improve page loading speed.
-* **Load CSS asynchronously** to render your page more quickly and get a higher score on the major speed testing services.
+* **Loads CSS asynchronously** to render your page more quickly and get a higher score on the major speed testing services.
 * **Minify and inline all CSS styles and move them to the footer** to eliminate external render-blocking CSS and optimize CSS delivery.
 * **Lazy loads images** to improve page load times and save bandwidth.
-* **Changes image compression level** to help your pages load faster and keep file sizes smaller.
+* **Changes image compression level** to keep file sizes smaller and speed up your pages.
 * **Loads javascript files from Google Libraries** rather than serving them from your WordPress install directly, to reduce latency, increase parallelism and improve caching.
 * **Defers parsing of javascript files** to reduce the initial load time of your page.
 * **Removes query strings from static resources** to improve your speed scores.